 Format in Instructions

 Headings.
 In your instructions, make good use of headings.
 Normally, you'd want headings for any background section you might have, the equipment and supplies section, a general heading for the actual instructions section, and subheadings for the individual tasks or phases within that section.
-Take a look at the examples at the end of this chapter.
+Take a look at the examples at the beginning of this chapter.
 See headings for common requirements.

 Lists.
 Similarly, instructions typically make heavy use of lists, particularly numbered vertical lists for the actual step-by-step explanations.
 Simple vertical lists or two-column lists are usually good for the equipment and supplies section.
 In-sentence lists are good whenever you give an overview of things to come.
 See lists for common requirements.